What Is Food Poisoning?

 - Don't drink water from streams or untreated wells.

-If someone in your family develops food poisoning, tell your local health department.
-Officials there might be able to pinpoint the cause and stop a potential outbreak that could affect others./p>
+If someone in your family gets food poisoning, tell your local health department.
+Officials there might be able to find the cause and stop an outbreak that could affect others.